Ceiling fan: History

-Punkah style ceiling fans are based on the earliest form of a fan, which was first invented in India around 500 BC.
+Punkah style ceiling fans are based on the earliest form of the fan, which was first invented in India around 500 BC.
 These were cut from an Indian palmyra leaf which forms its rather large blade, moving slowly in a pendular manner.
 Originally operated manually by a cord and nowadays powered electrically using a belt-driven system, these punkahs move air by going to and fro.
 In comparison to a rotating fan, it creates a gentle breeze rather than an airflow.

-The first rotary ceiling fans appeared in the early 1860s and 1870s in the United States.
+Some of the first rotary ceiling fans appeared in the early 1860s, and 1870s in the United States.
 At that time, they were not powered by any form of electric motor.
 Instead, a stream of running water was used, in conjunction with a turbine, to drive a system of belts which would turn the blades of two-blade fan units.
-These systems could accommodate several fan units, and so became popular in stores, restaurants, and offices.
+These systems could accommodate several fan units, and became popular in stores, restaurants, and offices.
 Some of these systems survive today, and can be seen in parts of the southern United States where they originally proved useful.

 The electrically powered ceiling fan was invented in 1882 by Philip Diehl.
 He had engineered the electric motor used in the first electrically powered Singer sewing machines, and in 1882 he adapted that motor for use in a ceiling-mounted fan.
 Each fan had its own self-contained motor unit, with no need for belt drive.

 Almost immediately he faced fierce competition due to the commercial success of the ceiling fan.
 He continued to make improvements to his invention and created a light kit fitted to the ceiling fan to combine both functions in one unit.
 By World War I most ceiling fans were made with four blades instead of the original two, which made fans quieter and allowed them to circulate more air.
 The early turn-of-the-century companies who successfully commercialized the sale of ceiling fans in the United States were what is today known as the Hunter Fan Company, Robbins & Myers, Century Electric, Westinghouse Corporation and Emerson Electric.

 By the 1920s, ceiling fans became commonplace in the United States and had started to take hold internationally.
 From the Great Depression of the 1930s, until the introduction of electric air conditioning in the 1950s, ceiling fans slowly faded out of vogue in the U.S., almost falling into total disuse in the U.S. by the 1960s; those that remained were considered items of nostalgia.